Higher analytic stacks and GAGA theorems

-\personal{The front square is obtained via relative analytification of sheaves.} The square on the left side commutes by flat base change.
+The square on the left side commutes by flat base change.
 The square on the right side commutes because $V \to U_1\an$ is an open immersion.
 The square in the back commutes by \cref{thm:GAGA1}.
-The top and bottom squares commute by construction.\personal{More precisely: because (relative) analytification is compatible with pullback of sheaves.} As a result, for every $\mathcal H \in \Coh^+(P^n_V)$ which is the pullback of an element in $\Coh^+(P^n_{U_1})$, one has
+The top and bottom squares commute by construction.
+As a result, for every $\mathcal H \in \Coh^+(P^n_V)$ which is the pullback of an element in $\Coh^+(P^n_{U_1})$, one has

 Using the spectral sequence of \cref{thm:spectral_sequence}, we conclude that for every $\mathcal H^\bullet \in \varprojlim \Coh^+(P_V^\bullet)$ which is the pullback of an element in $\varprojlim \Coh^+(P_{U_1}^\bullet)$, one has